dipdup-io/dipdup/docs/config/contracts.md

 # contracts

-A list of the contract definitions you might use in the indexer patterns or templates.
+A list of the contracts you can use in the index definitions.
 Each contract entry has two fields:

 * `address` — either originated or implicit account address encoded in base58.
 * `typename` — an alias for the particular contract script, meaning that two contracts sharing the same code can have the same type name.